The original soil microbe library unfortunately had a habit of being more offline than online. Now it seems to have been closed altogether.

 Here is a key to help identifying some jointed-legged soil critters.

 Journey to the Microcosmos offers an excellent way to stop and marvel, relax, and make ourselves familiar with the microbes we may or may not encounter one day under the microscope.
 In high definition, super focussed, and well-told stories.
 Be warned – it may be addictive.
 Real-world magic.

 OK, there is a lot of pond life.
 But since soil microorganisms live on a film of water, there are many familiar critters, beautifully introduced and showcased.

-Can’t sleep?
 Feel wound up?
-Go for a walk and then settle to some microbial cinema.
-Definately shifts perspective!
+Going for a walk and then settling to some microbial cinema definately shifts perspective!

 And, what do you think the picture shows?

-The filament shows a feather.
+The filament is a feather.
 A Jay feather perhaps?!